RoggerTan/Android-TV-Controller-Server/README.md

 Take a look at configs/server.json. if isDeployed is false, the app will run in debug mode at 127.0.0.1.
 Unless there's something wrong, you should just ignore it.
 You may need to update *boxIp* value also.

-Edit /etc/systemd/system/androidtvcontroller.service with Nano or any other text editor:
+Create /etc/systemd/system/androidtvcontroller.service with Nano or any other text editor:

 ```
 [Unit]